Purshow/Awesome-LVLM-Hallucination/readme.md

 ### 他山之玉（LLM's hallucination）：
 ## survey:
-1.Siren’s Song in the AI Ocean:A Survey on Hallucination in Large Language Models 2.A Survey on Hallucination in Large Language Models: Principles, Taxonomy, Challenges, and Open Questions 3.A Comprehensive Survey of Hallucination Mitigation Techniques in LargeLanguage Models 4.A Survey of Hallucination in “Large” Foundation Models
+- Song in the AI Ocean:A Survey on Hallucination in Large Language Models
+- A Survey on Hallucination in Large Language Models: Principles, Taxonomy, Challenges, and Open Questions
+- A Comprehensive Survey of Hallucination Mitigation Techniques in LargeLanguage Models
+- A Survey of Hallucination in “Large” Foundation Models
 ### Interesting topic:
 ## Contrastive decoding：
-1.[Alleviating Hallucinations of Large Language Models through Induced Hallucinations] 2.[Contrastive Decoding: Open-ended Text Generation as Optimization] 3.[Trusting Your Evidence: Hallucinate Less with Context-aware Decoding]
+1. Hallucinations of Large Language Models through Induced Hallucinations
+2. Contrastive Decoding: Open-ended Text Generation as Optimization
+3. Trusting Your Evidence: Hallucinate Less with Context-aware Decoding